kmieczakowski/getemail/README.md

 # getemail
-Move your emails from Gmail to Google Sheets
+Move your emails from Gmail Label to Google Sheets

 Google Apps Script that enables you to transfer email body from specified label to Google Sheets